ashhendrata/NYTimes-Spelling-Bee/README.md

 **How many words can you come up with given 7 letters?**

-*Climb the ranks as you become an expert at spelling!
+*Climb the ranks as you become an expert at spelling! &nbsp;
-✅  Beginner
+✅  Beginner &nbsp;
 ✅  Good Start
 ✅  Moving Up
 ✅  Good